Tier 1 capital

 Tier 1 capital is the core measure of a bank's financial strength from a regulator's point of view.
-It is composed of core capital, which consists primarily of common stock and disclosed reserves (or retained earnings), but may also include non-redeemable non-cumulative preferred stock as well as physical gold held in vaults.
-The Basel Committee also observed that banks have used innovative instruments over the years to generate Tier 1 capital; these are subject to stringent conditions and are limited to a maximum of 15% of total Tier 1 capital.
-This part of the Tier 1 capital will be phased out during the implementation of Basel III.
+Under the Basel III standards of the Basel Committee on Banking Supervision (BCBS), it is going-concern capital: the sum of Common Equity Tier 1 (CET1) and Additional Tier 1 (AT1), after regulatory adjustments.
+CET1 consists primarily of common stock, share premium, retained earnings and other disclosed reserves.
+AT1 consists of instruments that absorb losses while the bank remains open but do not meet the CET1 tests, such as perpetual non-cumulative preferred stock.

 Capital in this sense is related to, but different from, the accounting concept of shareholders' equity.
-Both Tier 1 and Tier 2 capital were first defined in the Basel I capital accord and remained substantially the same in the replacement Basel II accord.
-Tier 2 capital represents "supplementary capital" such as undisclosed reserves, revaluation reserves, general loan-loss reserves, hybrid (debt/equity) capital instruments, and subordinated debt.
+Both Tier 1 and Tier 2 capital were first defined in the Basel I accord and remained substantially the same in Basel II.
+Under those accords, Tier 1 (also called core capital) consisted mainly of common stock and disclosed reserves, and could also include non-redeemable non-cumulative preferred stock.
+From 1998 the BCBS also allowed a limited class of "innovative" instruments, capped at 15% of Tier 1 capital; those instruments were phased out under Basel III from 2013.
+Tier 2 capital is gone-concern "supplementary capital" such as general loan-loss reserves and subordinated debt.

 Each country's banking regulator, however, has some discretion over how differing financial instruments may count in a capital calculation, because the legal framework varies in different legal systems.

 The theoretical reason for holding capital is that it should provide protection against unexpected losses.
 This is not the same as expected losses, which are covered by provisions, reserves and current year profits.
-In Basel I agreement, Tier 1 capital is a minimum of % ownership equity but investors generally require a ratio of 10%.
-Tier 1 capital should be greater than % of the minimum requirement.
+Under Basel I the minimum Tier 1 ratio was % of risk-weighted assets.
+Under Basel III, banks must hold CET1 of at least % of risk-weighted assets and Tier 1 capital of at least % (total capital at least %).
+A % CET1 capital conservation buffer sits above those minima.